Kathiawari Cholay Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 kahhiawari cholay

-Kathiawari cholay is a very delicious snack cum lunch food very tasty and tangy. origin from Memon Kathiawar cuisine...
+Kathiawari cholay is a very delicious snack cum lunch food, very tasty and tangy.
+Originating from Memon Kathiawar cuisine...

 Ingredients: